nibblebits/PNPZ80/README.md

 Compiling notes:
 If you are using Codeblocks to compile the PNPZ80 then be sure to change the libaries in the build options to include the header files and libaries at the correct directories.

+ALL FUTURE COMMITS ARE GOING TO THE DEV BRANCH UNTIL A RELEASE IS MADE.
+MASTER BRANCH IS CURRENTLY UNSTABLE UNTIL RELEASE V1.0